forwardemail/forwardemail.net/app/views/faq/index.md

     Important:
   </strong>
   <span>
-    If you are using Microsoft Outlook or Live.com, you'll need to append <code>include:spf.protection.outlook.com</code> to your SPF TXT record, for example:
+    If you are using Microsoft Outlook or Live.com, you'll need to append <code class="text-light">include:spf.protection.outlook.com</code> to your SPF TXT record, for example:
     <br /><br />
-    <code>v=spf1 a mx include:spf.forwardemail.net include:spf.protection.outlook.com -all</code>
+    <code class="text-light">v=spf1 a mx include:spf.forwardemail.net include:spf.protection.outlook.com -all</code>
   </span>
 </div>